-- Outdoors: If you are mostly outdoors for an extended period (two hours or more), go for sunscreen with SPF 30 or higher, depending on your skin color.
+- Outdoors: If you are indulged in outdoor activities for an extended period (two hours or more), go for sunscreen with SPF 30 or higher, depending on your skin color.

 - Sports/swimming: If you are going for sports outdoors or in water, it is best to choose a sweat-resistant or water-resistant sunscreen.
 Go for SPF 30 or higher, depending on your skin color, and reapply every 40 to 60 minutes.